 Most people considering a renovation are keenly aware of the potential stressors involved when undertaking such a major project.
-Whether it’s a kitchen remodel, ADU garage conversion, or even just installing new flooring throughout the house, there are so many things that can go wrong.
+Whether it’s a kitchen remodel, Accessary dwelling unit, garage conversion, or even just installing new flooring throughout the house, there are so many things that can go wrong.
 While some issues are unpredictable and unavoidable, most issues (like delays and added costs) can often be avoided… as long as you take the necessary precautions from the start.

-The best way to find a contractor for your project is to ask your friends and neighbors if they‘ve recently hired an ADU contractor and been happy with the experience.
+The best way to find a contractor for your project is to ask your friends and neighbors if they‘ve recently hired an ADU contractor and been happy with their construction and experience.
 Make sure to ask for contractors that do the kind of work you need.
 A recommendation to a plumbing contractor won’t help you if you need a kitchen remodeler.
 Also, if you seek recommendations on Facebook or any other online platform, only trust recommendations from ‘real-life’ friends.
 Suggestions from any of your other FB contacts are often biased (their cousin is a contractor, etc).

 If you don’t get any quality suggestions from people you personally know and you need to look online, start with sites that do the most intensive contractor pre-screening and offer personalized service and support.

 Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we take contractor screening seriously.

 Our thorough screening process (including background checks, license/insurance checks, in-person interviews, reference calls, etc) ensures our clients get connected to only great local contractors.
 We know it’s difficult and stressful to find a contractor for any type of construction project, so we’re here to simplify the experience for you.

 10 Tips To Help You Find an ADU Contractor For Your Next Project